-On May 9, the Wisconsin Health Information Management Association (WHIMA) awarded Wil Limp with its highest award, the “Distinguished Member Award,” which honors outstanding WHIMA members for their contribution to the health information management (HIM) profession and for their loyal service to the association.
-Limp is the program manager of the online UW Health Information Management and Technology (HIMT) bachelor’s program offered by UW-La Crosse, UW-Green Bay, UW-Parkside, and UW-Stevens Point.
+In 2018, the Wisconsin Health Information Management Association (WHIMA) awarded former UW Health Information Management and Technology program manager, Wil Limp, with its highest award.
+The “Distinguished Member Award” honors outstanding WHIMA members for their contribution to the health information management (HIM) profession and for their loyal service to the association.

 “Leadership, innovation, and creativity” in HIM

-Limp has been highly involved in the HIM field for more than a decade, first as an account manager for a private health record company, then as director of HIM for a healthcare system, and now as an educator and HIMT degree program manager.
+Limp has been highly involved in the HIM field for more than a decade, first as an account manager for a private health record company, then as director of HIM for a healthcare system, and most recently as an educator and former HIMT degree program manager.
 He earned his master’s degree in health information and informatics management and is a certified Registered Health Information Management Administrator (RHIA).
-He also is program manager for the new online UW Master of Science in Healthcare Administration program.

 WHIMA also recognized Limp for being active at all levels within the WHIMA organization; contributing through publication, teaching, and educational presentations; and showing leadership, innovation, and creativity.